Team Pinto

 46. Naturally nip fleas.
 Regularly wash your pet's bedding in hot water.
 If your machine can't handle the load, take it to a commercial laundry.

-47. Make sure your clothes dryer vents are outside so moisture doesn't build up inside and cause mildew to grow.
+47. Make sure your clothes dryer vents outside are clear at all times so moisture doesn't build up inside and cause mildew to grow.

-48. To keep asthma-inducing dust mites under control, wash sheets, duvet covers, and bedspreads once a week in hot water.
+48. To keep asthma-inducing dust mites under control, wash sheets, duvet covers, and bedspreads at least once every two to three weeks in hot water.

 To Consider in the Future

 50. Upgrade to a steam washer.
-Look for a certified model that uses high-temperature steam heat to kill bacteria and allergies.
+Look for an Energy Star certified model that uses high-temperature steam heat to kill bacteria and allergies.

 Bedrooms